JacLight/mintflow/packages/plugins/PLUGIN_MAPPING.md

 - `get_subreddit`: Get information about a subreddit
 - `submit_post`: Submit a new post to a subreddit
 - `custom_api_call`: Make a custom API call to the Reddit API

+### medium (from medium)

+The medium plugin provides integration with Medium, an online publishing platform, allowing you to automate content publishing and user management.

+**Actions:**

+- `get_user`: Get information about the authenticated Medium user
+- `create_post`: Create a new post on Medium with various formatting options
+- `custom_api_call`: Make a custom API call to the Medium API

 ### MintFlow-Specific Plugins